-Step 6 When the fabric interconnect reboots, log in to Cisco UCS Manager and configure the breakout ports according to your requirements.
+Step 6 Configure the breakout ports according to your requirements.

 Right-click one or more ports and select one of the following commands.
 This table describes the actions that occur when you select the command.
 If a command is disabled, the port is already configured as such.